icosaeder/sleek-surface/README.md

 You can compile the test application just by calling `make`.

 The file `main.cpp` contains the hardcoded testing dataset described in the original paper.
-For testing purposes, the application prints to console the surface vertex data in the [Stanford Triangle Format](http://paulbourke.net/dataformats/ply/).
+For testing purposes, the application prints to console the surface vertex data in the [Wavefront OBJ format](https://en.wikipedia.org/wiki/Wavefront_.obj_file).
 So, you can run it as follows:
 ```
-./main > out.ply
+./main > out.obj
 ```
-After that, you can view `out.ply` in some 3D model viewer, for example, import it in [Blender](https://www.blender.org/).
+After that, you can view `out.obj` in some 3D model viewer, for example, import it in [Blender](https://www.blender.org/).